 If you are looking for a new smile, and your teeth have just a few imperfections, it is possible you may only require some dental bonding that can be accomplished in one visit.
 But the bonding material is not as strong or stain-resistant as porcelain, so it is not suitable for a complete smile makeover.
 Click here to read our porcelain veneers page.

-Call our office or visit our request an appointment page to see if dental bonding is the right solution for you.
+Call our office or visit our request an appointment page.
+We will schedule you for a convenient time to come in and meet one of our doctors for a brief complimentary consultation, or a full exam to see if dental bonding is the right solution for you.